OGRECave/ogre/Docs/src/hardware-buffers.md

 ## Vertex Declarations {#Vertex-Declarations}

 Vertex declarations define the vertex inputs used to render the geometry you want to appear on the screen.
 Basically this means that for each vertex, you want to feed a certain set of data into the graphics pipeline, which (you hope) will affect how it all looks when the triangles are drawn.
 Vertex declarations let you pull items of data (which we call vertex elements, represented by the VertexElement class) from any number of buffers, both shared and dedicated to that particular element.
 It’s your job to ensure that the contents of the buffers make sense when interpreted in the way that your VertexDeclaration indicates that they should.
-To add an element to a VertexDeclaration, you call it’s addElement method.
+To add an element to a VertexDeclaration, you call Ogre::VertexDeclaration::addElement method.
 The parameters to this method are:

 <dl compact="compact">
 <dt>source</dt> <dd>